Alibaba revenue grows at weakest pace in 3 years as slowing China bites

 ($1 = 6.7157 Chinese yuan renminbi)

-Reporting Josh Horwitz in SHANGHAI; Cate Cadell in BEIJING and Kanishka Singh in Bengaluru; Editing by Sriraj Kalluvila and Mark Potter
+Reporting Josh Horwitz in SHANGHAI, Cate Cadell in BEIJING and Kanishka Singh in Bengaluru; Editing by Sriraj Kalluvila and Mark Potter